MissingMaps/partners/app/_partner/accenture_2019.md

   - acnfy23

 tm-projects:
-  - id: 16004
-    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 16008
     desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 16009